microsoft/sbom-tool/docs/sbom-tool-arguments.md

 BuildComponentPath (-bc)                  The folder containing the build components and packages.
 BuildListFile (-bl)                       The file path to a file containing a list of files one file per line for
                                           which the manifest file will be generated.
-Only files listed in the file will be inlcuded in the generated manifest.
+Only files listed in the file will be included in the generated manifest.
 ManifestDirPath (-m)                      The path of the directory where the generated manifest files will be
                                           placed.
 If this parameter is not specified, the files will be placed in {BuildDropPath}/_manifest directory.